mominalix/LLM-Model-Distillation-for-Text-Classification-Models-GUI/README.md

    - Use generated dataset or browse for existing dataset folder
    - Monitor real-time training progress with live charts

+5. **Test Model**: In the "Model Testing & Inference" section:
+   - Load any trained model from available models or browse for model folder
+   - Test individual text samples with real-time predictions
+   - Process batch files (TXT, CSV, JSONL) for large-scale inference
+   - Export results and view comprehensive performance reports

 ### Interface Sections

 **Dataset Configuration**